chris-short/devopsish.com/content/post/119/index.md

 [DevOps For Dummies (For Dummies (Computer/Tech)) by Emily Freeman](https://amzn.to/2TFOQFe) — My dear friend, Emily Freeman, is writing a book, y'all!
 Pre-order it today because it's going to be great and Emily has worked her ass off on it.

 [A simple reason why there aren't more women in tech - we're okay with misogyny](https://huyenchip.com/2019/03/11/silicon-valley-misogyny.html) — "While looking for books on the tech world, I came across [Chaos Monkeys: Obscene Fortune and Random Failure in Silicon Valley](https://amzn.to/2UGaTbp).
-The book is advertised as “exposé of life inside the tech bubble.”
+The book is advertised as "exposé of life inside the tech bubble."
 A glimpse into his mind and the rave reviews of his male-dominated audience, I suddenly understood why there aren't more women in tech."

 [Google moves dozens of employees out of its laptop and tablet division](https://www.businessinsider.com/google-moved-dozens-employees-out-of-laptop-and-tablet-division-2019-3) — The moment in which Google hardware products go the same way as Google Reader.
 I'm very happy with deciding to buy a new MacBook Air over a Pixelbook.
 Remember, [Fuschia](https://www.techradar.com/news/google-fuchsia) is coming and [Google killed Google Fiber because of 5G](https://chrisshort.net/the-demise-of-google-fiber-and-internet-under-dirt/) which is still a year or more away from widespread deployment.
 Google got what it wanted out of the hardware venture I'm betting and now they're out.